Rolv-Arild/rocket-learn/README.md

   - Recurrent?
   - Continuous actions if we really want
 - Redis features
+  - Saving and loading (put everything we need into redis and call redis.save(), figure out loading)
   - Full setup (architecture, params, config?) communicated via redis, can start worker with only IP
   - Version quality is most important measurement, need to log it ✔
   - Implement quality update